import numbers

 ValueError

-specified a ``catalog_label`` for which to get the style.
+not specified a ``catalog_label`` for which to get the style, or

 Notes